sbelakho2/apex-mediation-platform/docs/Customer-Facing/SDK-Integration/unity-sdk.md

 ---

+## 5. BYO adapters (native or C#)

+There are two common patterns for adapters in Unity:

+- Native adapters (recommended)
+  - Bring native iOS/Android adapters and vendor SDKs into your Unity project as platform plugins.
+  - The Unity entry point forwards placement requests to the native cores (iOS/tvOS/Android), which call your native adapters.
+  - Pros: best performance, full feature parity with native cores; no duplicate logic.

+- Unity-side adapters (advanced)
+  - Define `INetworkAdapter` interfaces in C# and implement wrappers around vendor Unity SDKs.
+  - The entry point maps requests to your C# implementations.
+  - Pros: all-Unity code; Cons: more work to keep parity and feature coverage.

+Release safety: The ApexMediation Unity package does not include vendor SDKs.
+All vendor packages remain your choice and responsibility.

+---

 ## 5. Transparency & debugging

 - **Debugger Overlay:** Toggle with backquote once attached.
 Shows the latest 50 traces plus the head of the transparency ledger (hash snippet).
 Safe for development builds only.